Swimmer (video game)

-Swimmer (スイマ一) is a vertically scrolling arcade game from Tehkan, published in Japan in 1982.
-It was licensed to Centuri for distribution in North America.
+Swimmer (スイマ一) is a 1982 action video game developed and published by Tehkan for Japanese arcades; it was licensed to Centuri for distribution in North America.
 The gameplay involves swimming up a river while avoiding logs and various marine life.

 Gameplay

-The player collects fruit to score points and power up to knock enemies out.
+The player swims through a vertically scrolling level while collecting floating fruit for points and power-ups to knock enemies out.
 Players can swim from side to side to avoid obstacles, or they can press a button to dive under them.
-The aim of the game is to swim until the character reaches the treasure island.
+The goal is to swim until the character reaches the treasure island.

 Legacy

-In 2005, Swimmer was released for the Xbox as part of the Tecmo Classic Arcade collection.
+In 2005, Swimmer was re-released for the Xbox as part of the Tecmo Classic Arcade collection.